Rams vs. Seahawks prediction, odds, time, spread: 'Thursday Night Football' picks by proven model

 Los Angeles is powered by Matthew Stafford, the -300 favorite at DraftKings to win MVP this season.
 The veteran quarterback has played in 14 games and completed 66.4% of his passes for 3,722 yards and 37 touchdowns with just five interceptions and a 112.2 rating.
 In the win over the Lions on Sunday, he completed 24 of 38 passes for 368 yards and two touchdowns with one interception.
 He completed 22 of 31 passes for 281 yards and three touchdowns in a 45-17 win over the Arizona Cardinals on Dec.
 7.

 Wide receiver Puka Nacua is among the Rams' top weapons.
-In 13 games, he has 102 receptions for 1,367 yards (13.4 average) and six touchdowns.
+In 13 games, he has 102 receptions for 1,367 yards (13.4 average) and six touchdowns, ranking second in the NFL in both catches and receiving yards.
 He has had 23 explosive plays of 20 yards or more, including a long of 39, with 487 yards after the catch and 66 first-down conversions.
 He has also rushed eight times for 81 yards and a score.
 See which team to back at SportsLine.

 Why the Seahawks can cover